ethinza/cockpit/HACKING.md

 only run `make` from the top-level and it will always rebuild the whole project.

-You can list which Cockpit packages are installed using the following command, and you should see pinger listed among them:
+You can list which Cockpit packages are installed using the following command, and you should see "storageC" listed among them:

     $ cockpit-bridge --packages